PeVanyo/lambda-s3/README.md

 2. **Create an S3 bucket for the backend**:

-    Create an S3 bucket in your AWS account and update the s3_bucket_name in the example.tfvars file.
+    Create an S3 bucket in your AWS account and update the bucket name in the backend.tf file.

 3. **Initialize Terraform**:
     ```